ddnexus/pagy/docs/api/javascript/setup.md

 All the `pagy*_js` helpers render their component on the client side.
 The helper methods render just a minimal HTML tag that contains a `data-pagy` attribute.

-Your app should serve a small javascript file that will take care of converting the data embedded in the `data-pagy` attribute and make it work in the browser.
+Your app should serve or bundle a small javascript file that will take care of converting the data embedded in the `data-pagy` attribute and make it work in the browser.

 !!! info
 We don't publish a `npm` package, because it would not support automatic sync with the gem version.